 According to property information provider CoreLogic in its Home Equity Report, in fourth-quarter 2020, US homeowners with mortgages comprise 62 percent of all properties, reports Business Wire.
 That means the year-over-year equity increase of 16.2 percent, benefits typical homeowners, rather than the wealthiest households in the US.
 The wealthy typically have good or great credit, so this means that the increase in home value and home equity helps those with less than superb credit.

 As the Washington Post explains, the wealthiest 10 percent of homeowners own 45 percent of home equity.
-While that does comprise nearly half of the equity, it also means that more than half of that measure of wealth belongs to those of middle or lower classes who don’t typically amass stock wealth.
+While that does comprise nearly half of the US home equity statistics, it also means that more than half of that measure of wealth belongs to those of middle or lower classes who don’t typically amass stock wealth.
 Homeowners who were Caucasian or African-American fared best in equity growth although more than 30 percentage points separated them.

 Household Home Equity Data Trends 2021-2023